dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 ## Try it out

 Once installed, you can try out NetworkPolicy by following the [simple policy guide](../../../tutorials/simple-policy).

+Below are a few examples for how to get started.

 ## Configuration details